exfinium/socialmarket/README.md

 Kip (give social depreciation)
 * transfer value to the common
 * suppress a post's ranking

+Tip (give material credit)
+* transfer value to the receiver
+* no effect on ranking

 User account create / modify
 * authentication credential